You know what the worst thing about technology these days is? Having to create a new website to stay up to date.

 You aren’t using inbound marketing

-Just because a company has a website, doesn’t mean that that website is optimized for inbound.
+Just because a company has a website, doesn’t mean that that website is optimised for inbound.
 A true inbound site will have content that attracts visitors, with multiple lead conversion opportunities throughout the site that assist the lead nurturing process.
 If your site is just up to help provide information, you can be doing much more to help your marketing efforts.

 Safe to say, if it’s been a while since you’ve updated your site, there’s a lot you can do to make improvements.